PaulTimothyChambers/zero_player_MMORPG/README.md

 ## **Technologies**

+- CSS
+- Cypress
+- HTML
+- JavaScript
+- Netlify
 - Svelte
 - SvelteKit
-- Cypress
-- Netlify
-- JavaScript
-- CSS
-- HTML
-- A little fiddling with Vite

-## **Installation and Set Up Instructions for MacOS Users**
+## **Installation and Set Up Instructions (for MacOS)**

 ***Note: following this guide is the only way to interact with the project until such time as it has been successfully deployed to the web.
-This guide assumes that the reader is unfamiliar with how to complete any of the following installation steps, so included below is a detailed, step-by-step walk-through of how to accomplish all that is needed to get this project 'up and running'***
+This guide assumes that the reader is unfamiliar with how to locally host an application, so included below is a detailed, step-by-step walk-through of how to accomplish everything needed to get this project 'up and running'***

 -----------------------------------------------------------------------------